How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • Fragmentation.
 As a result of this type of injury, more than two bone fragments are formed, each of which has its own fracture line.

-Classification by the presence of bias:
+Classification according to the presence of displacement:

 • No offset.
 Bone fragments do not change their position relative to each other.